miguelangelopereira/azuremonitor2syslog/README.md

 # Overview
 ![alt text](https://github.com/miguelangelopereira/azuremonitor2syslog/blob/master/media/evenhub2syslog_overview.png "azuremonitor2syslog")

+The Azure monitor will send metris to Event Hub.
+The Event Hub messages will trigger this Javascript Azure Function that will convert the message to syslog format and send to the correct server.

+Note: To send the syslog messages to an internal server in a VNET, configure the Function App with [VNET integration](https://docs.microsoft.com/en-us/azure/app-service/web-sites-integrate-with-vnet).

 # Usage
 * Create Event Hub and setup [Azure monitoring forwarding](https://azure.microsoft.com/en-us/blog/azure-monitor-send-monitoring-data-to-an-event-hub/)
 * Create the Function App (v2)